philbuchanan/calculator/readme.md

 ## Support

-The current version has been fully tested on iOS 8 running on iPhone 5, iPhone 5s and iPhone 6.
+The current version has been fully tested on iOS 8 running on iPhone 5, iPhone 5s, iPhone 6 and iPhone 6+.
 It should *work* on iOS 7 but the app uses iOS 8 specific features. iOS 8 is highly recommended.

 ## Features